 - Increased fatigue

-- Dizziness or the sensation of being light headed
+- Dizziness or the sensation of being light-headed

-If you have any of these symptoms it doesn’t necessarily mean Naturethroid is NOT for you, instead it might mean you titrated too quickly.
+If you have any of these symptoms it doesn’t necessarily mean Nature-throid is NOT for you, instead, it might mean you titrated too quickly.

-2. Get the Right Dosing
+2. Get Your Dose Right

 Dosing is also very important when switching medications.